Areas of improvement at work

 Employees have their own work modes, at which they function at optimal efficiency.
 Some employees find their flow in noisy common areas, while others need space for quiet-free of all the distractions that come along with a typical 9-to-5.
 Numerous offices have adopted more open floor plans (per point 1 above), making it increasingly more difficult for employees to work in relative quiet at their desks and avoid the parade of interruptions from random colleagues (which is the #1 work distraction according to the Report).

 To counter the noise, employers can add designated “silent work areas” or “quiet zones” to their floor plans — as desired by 25% of respondents surveyed.
+This trend reflects the rise of the quiet space in coworking, where individuals can fully immerse themselves in focused tasks without disturbances.
 These quiet zones should be respected and maintained as such, meaning no phone calls, no one-on-ones, no water cooler conversations.
 Different work and different employees require different levels of focus.
 The quiet zone is the place to accommodate this-sans noise, sans distraction.
-Respect the sound of silence.
+Respect the sound of silence and help employees beat the afternoon slump and stay productive.

 3. Invest in Business Ergonomics